 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Samsung Fire and Marine Insurance reported total carbon emissions of approximately 28,418,560 kg CO2e, with Scope 1 emissions at about 3,144,120 kg CO2e and Scope 2 emissions at approximately 11,985,840 kg CO2e.
 Notably, the company has also disclosed Scope 3 emissions, which total around 28,418,560 kg CO2e.
-Over the years, Samsung Fire and Marine Insurance has demonstrated a significant reduction in emissions.
-For instance, total emissions decreased from about 32,044,000 kg CO2e in 2014 to the current figure, reflecting a commitment to improving their environmental impact.
-The company has consistently reported emissions across Scopes 1, 2, and 3, indicating a comprehensive approach to carbon accounting.
-Despite the absence of specific reduction targets or climate pledges, the ongoing decrease in emissions suggests a proactive stance towards sustainability.
-The company’s efforts align with industry standards for climate action, focusing on transparency and accountability in emissions reporting.
+Over the years, Samsung Fire and Marine Insurance has demonstrated a commitment to reducing its carbon footprint.
+For instance, emissions decreased from about 32,044,000 kg CO2e in 2014 to approximately 15,153,000 kg CO2e in 2020, reflecting a significant reduction in total emissions.
+The company has reported emissions across Scopes 1, 2, and 3, indicating a comprehensive approach to tracking its environmental impact.
+Despite these reductions, there are currently no specific reduction targets or climate pledges outlined by the company.
+Samsung Fire and Marine Insurance continues to monitor and report its emissions, aligning with industry standards for transparency and accountability in climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents